Training A Puppy To 'Drop It'!

-If you've reached the end of this page, your
+So, if you've reached the end of this page I'm guessing your

-puppy will have been trained to drop anything in his mouth the minute you ask him to.
-More
+puppy will now drop whatever's in his mouth the minute you ask him to.

 importantly, you should be able to do this without the use of treats as a

-Don't forget to keep practicing all his puppy obedience commands to reinforce the training.
+Don't forget to keep practicing all his puppy obedience commands to keep his training strong.

 Enjoyed this page?
 Click 'Like'!